 BP: Okay.
 So presumably if your idea of Wellington in addressing the housing crisis is expanding outwards, you would be keen to have a good transport infrastructure supporting all this.
 Are you more in favor of cars, buses, train, trams, bikes?
 What’s your… Moving into transport now.

 My preference is, again, based on my experience in different countries, I actually prefer train travel.
 I find it very efficient, and I like it more.
-In fact, some of the buses that I catch, if I need to, if I have meetings in Ngaio or further down, I catch the bus 22, and I have to admit, I feel car sick after the bus winds around all these areas.
+In fact, some of the buses that I catch, if I need to, if I have meetings in Ngaio or further down, I catch the bus 22, and I have to admit, I feel car sick after the bus winds around all these back streets.
 However, it is convenient.
 And I just think that, as much as I like the train, I’m not sure that the train is actually a solution for Wellington.

 If I look at different places, again, my experience in different places is that train service is very good when you have a huge number of people to move very quickly, but you have to have those people there.
-Now, if you look at places Hong Kong, Guangzhou, Singapore, these areas, they have so many people that move down there.
-And I didn’t actually think about it that much until one day I was working up there in Hong Kong, and I came down the escalator, and I saw the train down there, so I started running.
+Now, if you look at places like Hong Kong, Guangzhou, Singapore, these areas, they have so many people that move around there.
+I didn’t actually think about it that much until one day I was working in Hong Kong, and as I came down the escalator, I saw the train down there, so I started running.
 I said, “Quick, quick, the train’s there.”
 And my colleague there said, “I never run for the train, because I know there’s going to be another one in two minutes.
 And so why run?
 You’ll run down the escalator, you’ll trip, you’ll fall.”
 But in Wellington, it’s actually not like that.

 BP: Yeah.
 So since we’re on the topic of transport, Let’s Get Wellington Moving, of course, given your obsession for cutting spending, you must be quite horrified with the time it’s taking to deliver something.
 So if you become elected mayor, what will you do to reduce the spending on Let’s Get Wellington Moving and fast track it?